2019 Toyota Avalon Trim Levels with Comparisons & Configurations.

 Even with all of the mentioned additional standard features of the Touring trim, buyers can opt to add even more great technology with the Advanced Safety package.
 This package offers a Bird's Eye camera in place of the standard backup camera.
 It features an overhead view of the surroundings of the Avalon.
 The package also includes Intelligence Clearance Sonar with rear cross traffic braking.
 The sonar system monitors the surroundings of the Avalon and alerts the driver when there is insufficient clearance around the vehicle.

-Compare the Avalon Touring vs Limited Trim Levels.
+Compare the Avalon Touring vs Limited Trims.
 What is the difference?

 While the Touring trim level offers premium features and standard sport styling, the Limited trim takes the Avalon in a more refined and luxurious direction.
 It offers all of the standard equipment available on the Touring with a few exceptions.